JordanMarr/SqlHydra/README.md

 // Get category names where the category ID is "IN" the subquery: let! top5Categories =
     selectTask HydraReader.Read (Create openContext) {
-        for c in categoryTable do
+        for c in SalesLT.ProductCategory do
         where (Some c.ProductCategoryID |=| subqueryMany top5CategoryIdsWithHighestAvgPrices)
         select c.Name
     }